Italy CV Writing Guide

-Finally close your CV with “References available on request”.
+Finally, close your CV with “References available on request”.
 It is best to avoid putting references on your CV unless you have been specifically asked to provide them.
 Employers usually ask for references when they actually need them.
-This is strong indication that an employer is interested in you.
+This is a strong indication that an employer is interested in you.

 Do not send copies of diplomas and references with your CV – bring them for the interview.
 Because references are usually verified, inform your referees in advance.

 If you are a man, clearly indicate whether or not you have fulfilled your military service.
 Hobbies are rarely mentioned and a photo is not usually requested.

 Carefully consider what to leave out of your CV and exclude anything that might give prospective employers a chance to discriminate against you.